 I went quite early when I visited (around 9 a.m. on a weekday), and I was able to walk in and get a seat.
 If you come for a cocktail or dessert, you’ll be sent to the second floor, while tea drinkers get the best view on the top floor.

 For the tea set, you only need to choose between hot or iced tea.
-Each set comes with four little treats: brown sugar moji, green bean cake, sesame cracker, and sweet plums.
+Each set comes with four little treats: brown sugar mochi, green bean cake, sesame crackers, and sweet plums.

 To take the classic picture of Amei Teahouse, go up the stairs of Skyline Tea House (海悅樓觀景茶坊).
 It’s very obvious which one it is when you get there; it’s right across from Amei.